gottacatchenall/ms_sampling_effort/manuscript.md

-In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort, largely due to the intrinsic variation of abundances within a community---termed "neutrally forbidden links" [@Canard2012EmeStr].
+In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort, largely due to the intrinsic variation of abundances within a community.
 We do this by simulating the process of observation of species interactions, applied both to 243 empirical food webs from the Mangal database [@Banville2021ManJl] as well as random food-webs generated using the niche model [@Williams2000SimRul].
 Our neutral model of observation assumes each observed species is drawn from the distribution of those species' abundances at that place and time.
 Although there is no shortage of debate as to the processes the govern the general shape of this distribution, across communities the abundance distribution can be reasonably-well described by a log-normal distribution [@Volkov2003NeuThe].
 The practical consequence of skewed distribution of biomass in communities is seeing two low biomass species interacting requires two low probability events, which is observing two species of low relative biomass.
 However, this "neutrally forbidden link" [@Canard2012EmeStr] does not consider that there may be a positive association